What Are Vector Embeddings? A Concise Guide

 What Are Vector Embeddings?

-You generate vector embeddings by leveraging a machine-learning model trained on large datasets.
-The model converts each unit of information into a vector of numbers so that the distance between two vectors signifies how similar they are semantically.
+Vector embeddings are often created using machine learning models (also called embedding models) that learn to map raw data to a vector space.
+The embedding model converts each unit of information into a vector of numbers, and the distance between two vectors signifies how similar they are semantically.

 - The first step is selecting the data and deciding which variables will form vectors.
 These may include words in a text corpus, visual imagery, and user preferences.